SciML/DataDrivenDiffEq.jl/docs/src/prob_and_solve.md

 m.AICCs # ....
 ```

-Since the infered system is a parametrized equation, the corresponding parameters can be accessed and returned via
+Since the inferred system is a parametrized equation, the corresponding parameters can be accessed and returned via

 ```julia
 # Vector